dingbat/nsrails/readme.md

 --------

 * iOS 5.0+ (and ARC)
-* JSON framework (pre-bundled)

 Credits
 ----------

 Version 1.0.

-I'd like to acknowledge [SBJson](https://github.com/stig/json-framework) for great JSON reading and writing, and thank the [ObjectiveResource](https://github.com/yfactorial/objectiveresource) project for being largely the inspiration for NSRails.
+I'd like to acknowledge the [ObjectiveResource](https://github.com/yfactorial/objectiveresource) project for being largely the inspiration for NSRails.

 License (MIT)
 ---------